cdeboever3/deboever-sf3b1-2015/README.md

 ### Figures

 Each figure has its own notebook (e.g. `figure01.ipynb` or `sfigure01.ipynb`).
-These notebooks create the entire figure in go except for a couple cases where some parts of the figure have to be inserted manually.
+These notebooks create the entire figure in one go except for a couple cases where some parts of the figure have to be inserted manually.
 The things to be inserted manually are either created by the notebook and saved in its output folder or they are available in the `data` directory from Figshare.